rust-lang/rfcs/text/0000-rand-crypto.md

 `OsRng` since it desires a slightly different interface.
 With this change, the "OS RNG" code need not be duplicated.
-Further, cryptographic PRNG implementations can be used by cryptographic-specific code as well as used by numerical applications through the implementation of `rand::Rng` for `Generator`.
+Further, cryptographic PRNG implementations can be used by cryptographic-specific code as well as used by numerical applications through the implementation of `rand::Rng` for `CryptoRng`.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation